resiprocate/resiprocate/resip/recon/readme_Kurento.txt

 The Kurento integration is currently a work in progress

-Kurento can be installed using packages or using Docker.
+Kurento can be installed using packages or using Docker / podman.

-We have currently tested this using Docker.
+You require patched versions of the packages and you required the NaevaTec fork of the SipRtpEndpoint.
+All these are available pre-compiled as packages in the apt.debify.org repository.

 To install Docker on RHEL8 or derivative OS such as Rocky Linux or Alma Linux (successors to CentOS):